Last Updated on April 19, 2026

 Where approval stands and what studies show

-Patients cannot get orforglipron from a pharmacy right now because it is not yet FDA-approved.
-Lilly says it submitted the drug for overweight or obesity review in 2025, plans a type 2 diabetes submission in 2026, and sees potential U.S. action on the obesity filing in the second quarter of 2026.
-Reuters separately reported that the current FDA decision target for the obesity application is April 10, 2026.
-That timeline matters, although approval still remains the FDA’s decision.
+Lilly says it submitted the drug for overweight or obesity review in 2025 and plans a type 2 diabetes submission in 2026.
+The company has also pointed to possible U.S. action on the obesity filing in the second quarter of 2026.
+Reuters separately reported an FDA decision target of April 10, 2026.
+Useful benchmark.
+Still only a benchmark.

 | Term You May See | What It Means in Plain English | Why It Matters to Patients |